 Pursuant to this prospectus, we are also offering the shares of Class A Common Stock issuable upon the exercise of Pre-Funded Warrants and Common Warrants offered hereby.
-These securities are being sold in this offering to certain purchasers under a securities purchase agreement dated , 2024 between us and the purchasers.
+These securities are being sold in this offering to certain purchasers under a securities purchase agreement dated May 22, 2024 between us and the purchasers.

-We have engaged the Placement Agent in connection with the securities offered in this prospectus.
+We have engaged A.G.P./Alliance Global Partners (whom we refer to herein as "A.G.P." or the "Placement Agent") in connection with the securities offered in this prospectus.
 The Placement Agent has no obligation to buy any of the securities from us or to arrange for the purchase or sale of any specific number or dollar amount of securities but has agreed to use its best efforts to sell the securities offered by this prospectus.
 We have agreed to pay the Placement Agent a fee based upon the aggregate gross proceeds raised in this offering as set forth in the table below.